Dr Hong Qi

 - Gravitational wave astrophysics and cosmology

-- Zu-Cheng Chen (Oct 2019 - Oct 2020), PhD student at Academy of Mathematics and System Science of Chinese Academy of Sciences (main, co-supervise with Dr. Vivien Raymond), CSC exchange program on Building Reduced Order Quadrature Data for Neutron-Star-Black-Hole waveforms and Scenario Studies of Gravitational Waves from NSBHs.
+- Zu-Cheng Chen (Oct 2019 - Oct 2020), PhD student at Institute of Physics (co-supervise with Dr. Vivien Raymond), visiting program on Building Reduced Order Quadrature Data for Neutron-Star-Black-Hole waveforms and Scenario Studies of Gravitational Waves from NSBHs.

 - Xinchun Hu (Nov 2019), PhD student at Huazhong University of Science and Technology, on the research project Reduced Order Quadrature Data Construction and Parameter Estimation of Super Massive Black Hole Binaries for Static LISA Detector as part of the Birmingham winter school for the UK-China GrEAT network.